tork23/iPOD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Please do below step to install all deoendencies
+# Please do below step to install all dependencies

 npm install